oscarotero/imagecow/README.md

 ```

 ### Get image info:

+There are other functions to returns image info:

 * `$image->getWidth()`: Returns the image width in pixels
 * `$image->getHeight()`: Returns the image height in pixels